antvis/G6/docs/api/shapeProperties.en.md

 order: 4
 ---

 Shape is the basic element on an item (node/edge).
-The `style` of a node or an edge corresponds to the shape properties of its keyShap (key shape).
+The `style` of a node or an edge corresponds to the shape properties of its keyShape (key shape).
 The `style` in `labelCfg` of a label on a node or an edge corresponds to the properties of text shape.

 G6 has these shapes:
 - [circle](#circle);